aimms/user-guide/aimms-ide/Aimms/Options/Project/Data Manager/Data menu overrides/DM2_Case_saveas_procedure.rst

 If this option is not specified, AIMMS uses built-in code that does the following:

-*   let the user select the case file to save the data to,
+*   Let the user select the case file to save the data to,
-*   save current data to the selected case file
+*   Save current data to the selected case file

-*   assign the 'active case' to the selected case
+*   Assign the 'active case' to the selected case

-*   make current data 'clean'
+*   Make current data 'clean'